Paola-Ballon/Social-Sustainability-Global-Database-v2.0/CODEBOOK.md

 To facilitate ease of use and ensure accessibility to detailed information, the codebook is available in an Excel format.
 This format allows users to navigate through the comprehensive list of indicators efficiently.

-### Here is the codebook: [Download the Codebook](link-to-codebook.xlsx)

-Please download the Excel file to access the complete details of the indicators used in the SSGD v2.0.
+### Please download the codebook here: [SSGD v2.0 codebook.xlsx](https://github.com/Paola-Ballon/Social-Sustainability-Global-Database-v2.0/blob/main/documentation/codebook.xlsx)